3dgenerik/storefront-API/README.md

 This will change the environment to TEST mode and automatically create all test tables and populate them with rows, and clear all tables when test is finished.

+##### Very last note: I have created my own project from scratch.
+I did not clone your start project from repo.